grafana/mimir/docs/sources/mimir/migration-guide/migrating-from-cortex.md

 To install Mimirtool, download the appropriate binary from the [latest release](https://github.com/grafana/mimir/releases/latest) for your operating system and architecture and make it executable.

-Alternatively, use a command line tool such as `curl` to download mimirtool.
-For example, for Linux with the AMD64 architecture:
+Alternatively, use a command line tool such as `curl` to download `mimirtool`.
+For example, for Linux with the AMD64 architecture, use the following command:

 ```bash
 curl -fLo mimirtool https://github.com/grafana/mimir/releases/latest/download/mimirtool-linux-amd64